 Lyric Unlimited is a long-term, evolving initiative that encompasses company activities that are not part of Lyric’s mainstage opera season.
 Its mission is to provide a relevant cultural service to communities throughout the Chicago area and to advance the development of opera by exploring how opera as an art form can resonate more powerfully with people of multiple backgrounds, ethnicities, and interests.
 It also leads the development of innovative partnerships with a wide range of cultural, community, and educational organizations to create a breadth of programming through which Chicagoans of all ages can connect with Lyric.
-In the 2017/18 season, more than 95,000 individuals participated in Lyric Unlimited programs.
+In the 2018/19 Season, more than 86,000 individuals participated in Lyric Unlimited programs.

 About the Chicago Urban League

 Established in 1916, the Chicago Urban League is a civil rights organization that empowers and inspires individuals to reach and exceed their economic potential.
 The Chicago Urban League supports and advocates for economic, educational and social progress for African-Americans through our agenda focused exclusively on economic empowerment as the key driver for social change.
 For more information, visit www.thechicagourbanleague.org.

 Lyric Opera of Chicago's mission is to express and promote the life-changing, transformational, revelatory power of great opera.
 Lyric exists to provide a broad, deep, and relevant cultural service to Chicago and the nation, and to advance the development of the art form.